tomi-vanek/wsdl-viewer/README.md

 ## Usage 1: Stylesheet link in WSDL

 An elegant option is to add the userfriendly face directly into the WSDL.
 This way by opening the WSDL in a browser the transformation prepares on-fly the HTML view.
-This requires just this changes in WSDL: The WSDL is just an XML.
-Adding a processing instruction can suggest the browser to use on-fly the XSLT to convert the WSDL into a human-readable HTML page.
+This requires just this changes in WSDL: The WSDL is just an XML, so adding a processing instruction can suggest the browser to use on-fly the XSLT to convert the WSDL into a human-readable HTML page.
 Example of the instruction:

 ``` xml
 <?xml version="1.0" encoding="utf-8"?>